dylanlott/vedh/.planning/ROADMAP.md

 Decimal phases appear between their surrounding integers in numeric order.

-- [ ] **Phase 1: Measured Deck Import Foundation** - Any familiar decklist reaches a trustworthy server-side preview, and every activation step is recorded privacy-safely
+- [x] **Phase 1: Measured Deck Import Foundation** - Any familiar decklist reaches a trustworthy server-side preview, and every activation step is recorded privacy-safely (completed 2026-08-08)
 - [ ] **Phase 2: Guest Host Activation** - A logged-out host pastes a deck and lands on a live board without seeing login or signup
 - [ ] **Phase 3: Invite, Join, and Board Readiness** - A shared link takes an invited stranger to that same board, and "on the board" means the board actually works
 - [ ] **Phase 4: Post-Value Acquisition and Funnel Readout** - Activated guests can keep their identity, new arrivals land on a Commander front door, and the funnel can be read against the PRD targets